anikm1987/azure_reference/README.md

-# azure_reference
+# Quick Reference
-This repository is for quick reference sites related to Azure
+This repository is for quick reference of knowledge base.
+- Azure